-In 1993, she kept a log of a lonesome trip to Siberia.
-She won a World Press prize with this work. â€śEn route pour Behringâ€ť was published by Editions Maeght.
+Then she heads into Europe, in 1993, she kept a log of a lonesome trip to Siberia.
+She won a World Press prize for this work. â€śEn route pour Behringâ€ť was published by Editions Maeght.

 Asia is also one of her favourite destinations.
 After discovering Japan in the 80s, she returned on her childhoodâ€™s footsteps, when she was a ViĂŞt Minh prisoner in Cambodia.
 The book â€śJâ€™avais huit ansâ€ť, which tells this story, was published by Actes Sud in 2005.